fabio1079/kiskadee/README.md

 ### Running our first analysis

-Kiskadee reads environment variables from  the `util/kiskadee.conf` file.
+kiskadee reads environment variables from  the `util/kiskadee.conf` file.
 If everything goes well till now, open the *kiskadee.conf* file, and set as active (`active = yes`) only the *example_fetcher*, the other fetchers will stay as `active = no`.